wbamberg/idl-reference/docs/nsIClipboard.md

 This empties the clipboard and notifies the clipboard owner.
 This empties the "logical" clipboard.
 It does not clear the native clipboard.

-@param  aWhichClipboard Specifies the clipboard to which this operation applies.
-@result NS_OK if successful.

 #### Parameters ####